carbon-language/carbon-lang/docs/project/difficulties_improving_cpp.md

 decisions rapidly when needed.
 The open-source model enables the Carbon project to expand its scope beyond just the language.
-We will build a holistic collection of tools that provide a rich developer experience, ranging from the compiler and standard library to IDE tools and more. **We will even close a huge gap in the C++ ecosystem with a built-in package manager.**
+We will build a holistic collection of tools that provide a rich developer experience, ranging from the compiler and standard library to IDE tools and more. **We will even try to close a huge gap in the C++ ecosystem with a language built-in package manager.**

 Carbon is particularly focused on a specific set of [goals](goals.md).
-These will not align with every user of C++, but have significant interest across a wide range of users that are capable and motivated to evolve their codebase towards a more modern language.
+These will not align with every user of C++, but have significant interest across a wide range of users that are capable and motivated to evolve and modernize their codebase.
 Given the difficulties posed by C++'s technical debt, sustained priority of backwards compatibility, and evolution process, we wanted to explore an alternative approach to achieve these goals -- through a backwards-incompatible successor language, designed with robust support for interoperability with and migration from C++.
 We hope other efforts to incrementally improve C++ continue, and would love to share ideas where we can.